 Please consider sponsoring the Environmentalist of the Year Awards presented by the Environmental Council of Sacramento (ECOS).
 Your sponsorship is an investment in the ongoing success of ECOS as well as the recognition provided by the Environmentalist of the Year Awards.

-In 2021, because of COVID, ECOS honored awardees through the short film below by Kent Lacin.
+Because of COVID, ECOS honored awardees through the short film below by Kent Lacin.
+Enjoy the film!